 2. Definitions

-Basic definitions are given in 2.3, but further geometry parameters are listed below and illustrated in Figures A4-I to A4-III.
+Basic definitions are given in 2.3., but further geometry parameters are listed below and illustrated in Figures A4-I to A4-III.

-A Area of the illuminating surface of the retro-reflecting device, usually given in cm2
+A Area of the illuminating surface of the retro-reflecting device, usually given in cm2.

 C Reference centre, e.g. a point on a retro-reflective area which is designated to be the centre of the device for the purpose of specifying its performance and mounting on the goniophoto-meter.